qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 ...................

 SQL queries are used to extract information from a database or ODBC resource.
-In eVis, the output from these queries is a vector layer added to the |qg| map window.
+In eVis, the output from these queries is a vector layer added to the QGIS map window.
 Click on the :guilabel:`SQL Query` tab to display the SQL query interface.
 SQL commands can be entered in this text window.
 A helpful tutorial on SQL commands is available at http://www.w3schools.com/sql.
 For example, to